mtlynch/resticpy/docs/index.md

 ### Args

-- `group_by`: String for grouping snapshots by host, paths, tags.
+- `group_by`: String for grouping snapshots by host, paths, tags

 ### Returns